 Care Team Referral

-The BIT referral form allows members of the NEOMED community the opportunity to report concerns that could become a disruption to the NEOMED environment confidentially.
-These reports allow the BIT to initiate proper action to insure the safety of the community.
+The Care Team referral form allows members of the NEOMED community the opportunity to report concerns that could become a disruption to the NEOMED environment confidentially.
+These reports allow the Care Team to initiate proper action to insure the safety of the community.

 ✚ ● ♦

 The Center for Student Wellness and Counseling Services provides free and confidential counseling services for stress, depression, sexual assault, time management, suicidal thoughts and a range of other concerns.

 The Center is open M-F, 8 a.m. to 5 p.m. and is located in the Summa Physician Suite behind Rootstown Community Pharmacy in the NEW Center.
 Students seeking non-urgent crisis counseling may call 330.325.6757 or email email@example.com for an appointment.